mercadopago/sdk-react/README.md

 <br/>

 ## Render Brick
-Each brick needs a component.
+Each brick needs a component, such as:

 ### Example Card Payment Brick
 Use CardPayment component inside your functional React: